online-judge-tools/oj/docs/run-ci-on-your-library.en.rst

 online-judge-tools has features for testing libraries.
 By this feature, the test can be automated.

-For example, the following shell script should be written.
+For example, you can write a shell script like below.
-First, create a file whose name ends with ``.test.cpp``.
-In the file, specify the problem in the form of ``#define PROBLEM http://judge.u-aizu.ac.jp/onlinejudge/description.jsp?id=DSL_2_A&``. ex. `union_find_tree.test.cpp <https://github.com/kmyk/competitive-programming-library/blob/d4e35b5afe641bffb18cc2d6404fa1a67765b5ba/data_structure/union_find_tree.test.cpp>`_.
+First, create a file which has a name ending with ``.test.cpp`` and contains a line in the form of ``#define PROBLEM "http://judge.u-aizu.ac.jp/onlinejudge/description.jsp?id=DSL_2_A"``, e.g. `union_find_tree.test.cpp <https://github.com/kmyk/competitive-programming-library/blob/d4e35b5afe641bffb18cc2d6404fa1a67765b5ba/data_structure/union_find_tree.test.cpp>`_.
-The script then looks for files with matched extensions, automatically compiles the code and obtains system test inputs and outputs, and tests them.
+The script finds such files, automatically compiles codes and obtains system test inputs and outputs, and tests them.
 Since it can be executed locally, the contest server workload is light.

 .. code-block:: bash